CineDev/NSTextStorage-with-paragraph-tracking/README.md

 ##### Implementing the conformance to DescriptedTextStorageDelegate protocol, use the 'identifier' property of a ParagraphDescriptor object to sync your model with paragraphs of the text storage.

-But all the heavy job is done: the text storage will automatically track all the paragraph changes and immediately notify its paragraphDelegate.
+Now it will work.
+The text storage will automatically track all the paragraph changes and immediately notify its paragraphDelegate about them.

 ### Basic Algorhythm Description:
 The ParagraphDescriptor struct basically holds the identifier of the paragraph and its range in the text storage.